-King's Highway & The White Horse Pike,
+King's Highway & White Horse Pike,

 1 person favorited this theater

-Opened in 1921, many vaudeville acts entertained on the stage, and later films were shown.
+The New Century Theatre opened on October 10, 1921, many vaudeville acts entertained on the stage, and later films were shown.

 The Campbell family (owner’s of Capa’s costumes and theatrical supplies) purchased the buiding in 1979.
 Music acts like Rick Springfield and Dexy’s Midnight Runners played there.

-The Campbells formed a professional theater company, and a theater school.
+The Campbells formed a professional theatre company, and a theatre school.
 Outstanding students were sometimes invited to perform in the professional productions.
-The theater school was unusual, in that all phases of the school (dance, music, drama, art) participated in an original show at the end of the school year.
-The director and drama teacher was Richard Snee (who has gone on to produce the critically acclaimed children’s CD’s Mother Goose Rocks), his show Musical Mother Goose had its premiere at the Century.
+The theatre school was unusual, in that all phases of the school (dance, music, drama, art) participated in an original show at the end of the school year.
+The director and drama teacher was Richard Snee (who has gone on to produce the critically acclaimed children’s CD’s Mother Goose Rocks), his show “Musical Mother Goose” had its premiere at the Century Theatre.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.